ikuhamada/state-doc/manual.rst

   ZETA1: Initial magnetization for each type of element

-&PDOS ... &END
+&PDOS ... &END | &AOLDOS ... &END
-  This block is used to define the parameters needed to calculated PDOS in the legacy STATE format.
+  This block is used to define the parameters needed to calculated PDOS (AOLDOS) in the legacy STATE format.

   Syntax::